nixer89/ledger-observer/README.md

-# `ledger.observer`
+# `XRPL Observer`

 ledger.observer is a real-time visualization of the XRP Ledger (XRPL).
-Watch it live on http://ledger.observer
+Watch it live on http://observer.xrpldata.com

 It is written in clojurescript using reacl (pure and truly composable clojurescript react library), three.js & ngraph.